Adriaeik/TTK4145-Prosjekt-AIS/README.md

 ## Our Solution

-### Dynamic Master/Slave Role Allocation
-Each node derives a unique ID based on its IP address.
-The **node with the lowest ID automatically becomes master**, with all others operating as slaves.
-Roles may change dynamically in response to failures or disconnections.

-- **Master-node**:
-  - Assigns tasks
-  - Synchronizes state through UDP-broadcasts
-  - Receives updates directly from slaves (via UDP direct messaging)

-- **Slave-nodes**:
-  - Manage their own elevator locally
-  - Report status and hall requests to the master
-  - Switch role if they detect master failure
+**Dynamic Master/Slave-nodes**
+Each node in the network is assigned an ID based on its IP address.
+The master-node is dynamically selected as the node with the lowest ID.
+The system operates on a hybrid master-slave model, where certain tasks (like handling cab calls) are executed by the slave-nodes .
+- The master-node manages system-wide coordination and delegates tasks via UDP-broadcast.
+- The slave-nodes  performs local elevator handling and sends status updates to the master-node via direct UDP messaging

 **UDP broadcast**
 The master-node periodically broadcasts the latest system state (the worldview), which allows new nodes to discover and join the network.
 Each node listens for these broadcasts to stay synchronized with the master’s state.